 Domain 2: Rebalancing Your Focus

 The 2026 updates have shifted the exam's weight within Domain 2.
-Spend significantly more time on Competency II.C (AI-specific laws), particularly the EU AI Act and its risk-based categories, while reducing the time you previously allocated to Competency II.D (General Industry Standards).
+Spend significantly more time on AI-specific laws — particularly the EU AI Act and its risk-based categories — while reducing the time you previously might have allocated to general industry standards.

 Domains 3 & 4: Lifecycle and 2026 Additions